The Corporate Governance Review: Belgium

 - a statement that the company has adopted the 2020 Code as its reference code.

 The board of directors should also include a corporate governance statement in its annual report, describing all relevant corporate governance events that have taken place in the past year.
 This statement should be included in a specific section of the annual report and should contain the minimum information set out in the 2020 Code.
-If the company has not complied fully with one or more provisions of the Code, it should explain its reasons for not doing so in its corporate governance statement (the comply or explain principle).
-The BCCA has made a corporate governance statement mandatory.
+If the company has not complied in full with one or more provisions of the Code, it should explain its reasons for not doing so in its corporate governance statement (the comply or explain principle).
+The CCA has made a corporate governance statement mandatory.

 - a statement that the company has adopted the 2020 Code as its reference code and the place where the 2020 Code can be consulted, as well as relevant information on the corporate governance practices applicable in addition to the 2020 Code and the place where these can be consulted;